Volunteer Position Overview:

 Training and Requirements:

--Attend mandatory training on Thursday, May 2, 10 AM - 4 PM at 319 Second Ave.
+-Attend mandatory training, normally given in early May at 319 Second Ave.
 S in Seattle.

 -Commitment to present at least 5 one-hour interpretive tours throughout the season on Fridays, Saturdays or Sundays at 2 PM (individual schedule to be determined).